-11.1 On rare occasions in a misconduct case, the employee may accept that they are at fault.
-Following HR Advice and with both parties agreement, the employee may waive their right to a disciplinary hearing and accept an agreed sanction under the Mutual Agreement process.
+11.1 On some occasions and in misconduct cases only, rather than attending a formal disciplinary hearing, the employee / school may prefer to consider a mutually agreed first written warning rather than a hearing process.
+Following HR advice and with both parties' agreement, the employee may waive their right to a disciplinary hearing and accept an agreed sanction under the Mutual Agreement process.
 In these circumstances, following an investigation, management may issue a first written warning outside of a disciplinary hearing.
-Should the employee decide to accept a warning without a disciplinary hearing, they will retain the right of appeal.
 Further details are available in the Toolkit.